Solar Eclipse Grandeur Experience 2024

 RMSC launched a community eclipse ambassador program to train each of the roughly 50 participant groups in the nine-county region about the eclipse, basic astronomy and eclipse viewing safety.
 Each group will also be outfitted with equipment, including a telescope with solar viewing filter, educational materials and solar viewing glasses.
 The groups are each expected to host or assist with a eclipse viewing parties.

-traveling eclipse art exhibit by eclipse artist and astronomer Tyler Nordgren will be displayed at a different Rochester area location each month until April 2024.
+A traveling eclipse art exhibit by eclipse artist and astronomer Tyler Nordgren will be displayed at a different Rochester area location each month until April 2024.
 It’s at Flight Wine Bar in Corn Hill Landing in July and will be at the Central Library of Rochester on South Avenue.
 The exhibit features 30 eclipse posters.

 Other events leading up to the April 8, 2024 eclipse will also take place each month around the Rochester region, including talks at various libraries and museums, sky-watching parties and twilight hikes.